mailmug/php-dlib/README.md

 ## Tests

-For tests, you will need to have bz2 extension installed.
-On Ubuntu, it boils to:
+For tests, you will need to have the bz2 extension installed.
+On Ubuntu, it boils down to:
 ```bash
 sudo apt-get install php-bz2
 ```